Struki84/exa/openai_search.md

 ```

-We have now written an advanced search tool that combines the power of Claude's language models with Exa's semantic search capabilities, providing users with informative and context-aware responses to their queries.
+We have now written an advanced search tool that combines the power of OpenAI's language models with Exa's semantic search capabilities, providing users with informative and context-aware responses to their queries.

 ### 4. Running the code